apache/mynewt-site/docs/os/modules/shell/shell_nlip_input_register.md

 int shell_nlip_input_register(shell_nlip_input_func_t nf, void *arg)
 ```

 Registers a handler for incoming newtmgr messages.
-Shell receives incoming data stream from UART, and when it detects NLIP frame, it decodes it and passes it on by calling the function *nf*.
+Shell receives incoming data stream from UART and when it detects NLIP frame, it decodes it and passes it on by calling the function `nf`.

 Handler function is of type `int (*shell_nlip_input_func_t)(struct os_mbuf *m, void *arg)`.
 Shell passes the incoming newtmgr message inside os_mbuf *m*, and *arg* is the argument that was passed in during handler registration.